Man charged with arson in Lake Union fire that destroyed 58 boats

 A 31-year-old man was charged Friday with starting a fire that destroyed 58 boats and damaged at least 10 others at a Lake Union boat storage facility two days earlier.

-King County prosecutors charged Arthur Arakelov with first-degree arson, alleging he caused over $8.5 million in damage at Seattle Boat Company, according to an early estimate.
+King County prosecutors charged Arthur Arakelov with first-degree arson, alleging he caused more than $8.5 million in damages to the Seattle Boat Company.

 Arakelov is accused of starting the fire on the third or fourth story of a boat storage rack, according to probable cause documents.
 Video surveillance detailed in court filings captured him climbing down after starting the fire and running to hide on a boat, where police later found him.